adjtomo/pyatoa/pyatoa/docs/index.rst

 ~~~~~~~~~~~~

 ``Pyatoa`` is in ongoing development so package manager installation is not
 currently available.
-Install should be accomplished using pip.
+Install should be accomplished using pip, however Basemap
+will need to be installed via Conda so that the correct dependencies are
+installed.

 It is recomended that Pyatoa be installed inside a Conda environment to
 preserve your root environment.
 The 'devel' branch provides the latest codebase.